blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

 is closed.
 Scripts can also load UID-based resources using the ``uid://`` path prefix to avoid relying on filesystem paths.
 This makes it possible to move around a file in the project, but still be able to load it in scripts without having to modify the script.
-Godot does not use external files to keep track of IDs, which means no central metadata storage location is required within the project.
-See `this pull request <https://github.com/godotengine/godot/pull/50786>`__ for detailed information.
+Blazium does not use external files to keep track of IDs, which means no central metadata storage location is required within the project.
+See `this pull request <https://github.com/blazium-engine/blazium/pull/50786>`__ for detailed information.

 These sections should appear in order, but it can be hard to distinguish them.